typedb/typedb/README.md

 ## Polymorphic databases

-###  Most data is polymorphic, but support is lacking
+###  Why TypeDB was built

 Data frequently exhibits polymorphic features in the form of inheritance hierarchies and interface dependencies.
-TypeDB was conceived to solve the inability of current database paradigms to natively express these polymorphic features.
+TypeDB was crafted to solve the inability of current database paradigms to natively express these polymorphic features.

 - Relational schemas have [no native capability for modeling polymorphic data](https://typedb.com/philosophy#why-do-we-need-a-polymorphic-database).
 - Unstructured databases eliminate the schemas entirely, but this [prevents declarative data retrieval](https://typedb.com/philosophy#why-do-we-need-a-polymorphic-database).